Tap Into The Island’s Biggest Gems…

-Farm House is one of Barbados most kept secret filled tantalizing flavors that will make your tongue and body dance.
+Farm House is one of Barbados most kept secret filled tantalizing flavors from many visitors that will make your tongue and body dance.
+Known to a lot of Bajan and now to you.

-Here is Why Every Traveler to Barbados Should Make a Beeline to The Farm House Café
+Here is Why Every Traveler to Barbados Should Make a Beeline to The Farm House.

-Tucked away in the lush hills of St. Joseph on PEG Farm & Nature Reserve, The Farm House Café isn’t just another spot to grab a bite—it’s a full-on experience.
-For travelers looking to taste the real Barbados, this is where flavor, sustainability, and scenery come together in the most unforgettable way.
+Tucked away in the lush hills of St. Joseph on PEG Farm & Nature Reserve, The Farm House isn’t just another spot to grab a bite—it’s a full-on experience.
+For travelers looking for farm to table in Barbados, this is where flavor, sustainability, and scenery come together in the most unforgettable way.

-One of the things that truly sets The Farm House Café apart is the passion and vision of its owners, Rebecca Waldron and Nathan Crichlow.
+One of the things that truly sets The Farm House apart is the passion and vision of its owners, Rebecca and Nathan Crichlow.
 I had the pleasure of meeting this dynamic duo, and it’s clear that their love for food and community is what fuels the magic here.
-I am thrilled to say it has been a pleasure to form a friendship with Rebecca and her passion for family and business radiates.

-With nearly 30 years of combined experience, Rebecca and Nathan have created something special in the heart of PEG Farm.
-Rebecca, who runs the kitchen as head chef, is all about showcasing the best of what Barbados has to offer.
-You can taste it in every bite—the tender pulled pork pancakes or the crispy, golden plantain waffles.
+With their combined experience, Rebecca and Nathan have created something special in the heart of PEG Farm.
+They are all about showcasing the best of what Barbados has to offer.
+You can taste it in every bite—the tender pulled meat and , golden plantain waffles.
 Her approach is rooted in freshness and creativity, always leaning into what’s in season and what the land provides.

 But it’s not just about the food.
 Rebecca and Nathan have created a warm, welcoming, and authentic space.
 Dining here isn’t just about filling your belly—it’s about connecting with the land, the people, and the culture of Barbados.
 You can feel the love in everything they do.